About UVA's REU for Multi-Scale Systems Bioengineering

 We're invested in our students' success and provide REU alumni with ongoing mentorship after they complete the program.

-Your dorm suite for the summer is a 5-minute walk to the UVA Academical Village, the Medical Center, the Aquatic Fitness Center, the Corner, and a free ride to the Downtown Mall.
+Your suite for the summer is a 5-minute walk to the UVA Academical Village, the Medical Center, the Aquatic Fitness Center, the Corner, and a free ride to the Downtown Mall.
 There's music, mountains, localvore food and drink, Monticello and Montpelier, and the Shenandoah National Park.
-Running and cycling groups are welcoming.
+Running, cycling and club sports groups are welcoming.
 Our REU students are active on the weekends!